ipspace/blog/content/posts/2026/03/netlab-graphs-multiaccess.md

 tags: [ netlab ]
 netlab_tag: graph
 ---
-A netlab user wanted to create a topology graph from a simple topology connecting a few devices to a multi-access link.
+A netlab user wanted to [create a nice-looking topology graph](https://github.com/ipspace/netlab/issues/3197) from a simple topology connecting a few devices to a broadcast (multi-access) link.
 I don't have his exact topology, so we'll use this one (skipping the details like setting device types)

 ```
 nodes: [ r1, r2, h1, h2 ]